Paumanok/Spotify_to_Tidal/README.md

 If you're brave you can run both but its good to verify output before cluttering your tidal playlist screen.

 By the end you should have most of a transfered playlist.
 Goodluck!
 I might update this to be more user friendly in the future.

+Requirements:
+spotipy
+tidalapi V07.0 (0.7 is in beta right now so you may need to clone and install manually, pip version wont work)